 But might I suggest that you start the week with something somewhat healthy?
 If you can have a few healthy meals at the beginning of the week than your conscience can breath easily as you stuff your gullet with turkey come next Thursday.

 You guys voted overwhelmingly for a healthy soup to accomplish this goal and this one is amazing.
-After we had it for dinner one night this week, Betsy smartly snagged all the leftovers for lunch the next few days.
+After we had this Squash and Kale Stew for dinner one night this week, Betsy smartly snagged all the leftovers for lunch the next few days.

 1) Peel butternut squash and then dice it into 1/4 inch cubes.
 Cook pasta according to directions.